Harrison Ford: Environmental work

 Ford is vice-chair of Conservation International, an American nonprofit environmental organization headquartered in Arlington, Virginia.
 The organization's intent is to protect nature.
+Since 1992, Ford has lent his voice to a series of public service messages promoting environmental involvement for EarthShare, an American federation of environmental and conservation charities.
+He has acted as a spokesperson for Restore Hetch Hetchy, a non-profit organization dedicated to restoring Yosemite National Park's Hetch Hetchy Valley to its original condition.
+Ford also appears in the documentary series Years of Living Dangerously, which reports on people affected by and seeking solutions to climate change.

+In 1993, the arachnologist Norman Platnick named a new species of spider Calponia harrisonfordi, and in 2002 the entomologist Edward O. Wilson named a new ant species Pheidole harrisonfordi (in recognition of Harrison's work as Vice Chairman of Conservation International).
+The Peruvian snake species Tachymenoides harrisonfordi was named for Ford in 2023.

 In September 2013, Ford, while filming an environmental documentary in Indonesia, interviewed the Indonesian Forestry Minister, Zulkifli Hasan.
 After the interview, Ford and his crew were accused of "harassing state institutions" and publicly threatened with deportation.
 Questions within the interview concerned the Tesso Nilo National Park, Sumatra.
-It was alleged the Minister of Forestry was given no prior warning of questions nor the chance to explain the challenges of catching people with illegal logging.
+It was alleged the Minister of Forestry was given no prior warning of questions nor the chance to explain the challenges of catching illegal loggers.
 Ford was provided an audience with the Indonesian President, Susilo Bambang Yudhoyono, during which he expressed concerns regarding Indonesia's environmental degradation and the government efforts to address climate change.
 In response, the President explained Indonesia's commitment to preserving its oceans and forests.

-In 1993, the arachnologist Norman Platnick named a new species of spider Calponia harrisonfordi, and in 2002, the entomologist Edward O. Wilson named a new ant species Pheidole harrisonfordi (in recognition of Harrison's work as Vice Chairman of Conservation International).

-Since 1992, Ford has lent his voice to a series of public service messages promoting environmental involvement for EarthShare, an American federation of environmental and conservation charities.
-He has acted as a spokesperson for Restore Hetch Hetchy, a non-profit organization dedicated to restoring Yosemite National Park's Hetch Hetchy Valley to its original condition.
-Ford also appears in the documentary series Years of Living Dangerously, which reports on people affected by and seeking solutions to climate change.

 In 2019, on behalf of Conservation International, Ford gave an impassioned speech during the United Nations' Climate Action Summit in New York on the destruction of the Amazon rainforest and its effect on climate change for the rest of the world.
 Ford urged his audience to listen to 'angry young people' trying to make a difference in the situation, emphasizing, "The most important thing we can do for them is to get the hell out of their way."

+In 2025, the E.O.
+Wilson Biodiversity Foundation gave Ford its inaugural E.O.
+Wilson Legacy Award for Transformative Conservation Leadership.

 Political views

 Like his parents, Ford is a lifelong Democrat.

 On September 7, 1995, Ford testified before the U.S. Senate Foreign Relations Committee in support of the Dalai Lama and an independent Tibet.
 In 2007, he narrated the documentary Dalai Lama Renaissance.

-In 2000, Ford donated a thousand dollars to the presidential campaigns of Bill Bradley, Al Gore and John McCain.
+In 2000, Ford donated $1,000 to the presidential campaigns of Bill Bradley, Al Gore, and John McCain.

 In 2003, he publicly condemned the Iraq War and called for "regime change" in the United States.
 He also criticized Hollywood for making movies which were "more akin to video games than stories about human life and relationships", and he called for more gun control in the United States.